High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Results and Discussions

 The macroscopic lattice thermal conductivity ($k_l$) is computed by summing the contributions from all microscopic phonon modes $\lambda(q, j$), where $q$ is the phonon wavevector and $j$ denotes the phonon branch index.
 The expression used is:

-Here, $\Omega$ is the volume of the unit cell, and $N$ is the total number of sampled $q$-points in the Brillouin zone, which corresponds to the number of unit cells in the crystal. $C_{\lambda}(T)$ is the mode-dependent heat capacity, $v_{\lambda}$ is the phonon group velocity, and $\tau_{\lambda}(T)$ is the phonon lifetime at temperature $T$\cite{togo2015distributions}.
-This formulation reflects the tensorial nature of $k_l$ and captures the directional dependence arising from phonon transport.respectively.
+Here, $\Omega$ is the volume of the unit cell, and $N$ is the total number of sampled $q$-points in the Brillouin zone, which corresponds to the number of unit cells in the crystal\cite{srivastava2022physics}. $C_{\lambda}(T)$ is the mode-dependent heat capacity, $v_{\lambda}$ is the phonon group velocity, and $\tau_{\lambda}(T)$ is the phonon lifetime at temperature $T$.
+The reciprocal of $\tau_{\lambda}(T)$ is related to the imaginary part of phonon self-energy $(\Gamma _{\lambda} (\omega))$, which takes the form analogous to the Fermi's golden rule\cite{phono3py,phonopy-phono3py-JPCM,PhysRevLett.110.265506,togo2015distributions},

+The first term in the curly brackets represents collision/decay processes (where one phonon splits into two), while the second term accounts for coalescence processes (where two phonons merge).
+Also, $\omega$ and $n$ are the phonon frequency and occupation numbers at the equilibrium.
+The strength of these interactions is governed by third-order interatomic force constants $|\Phi_{-\lambda \lambda' \lambda''}|^2$, where $\lambda, \lambda', \lambda''$ are the wave vectors of three phonons involved in the scattering.
+This equation shows that the scattering rate is determined by $\Phi_{-\lambda \lambda' \lambda''}$ and the weighted sum over available scattering channels, restricted by energy conservation via the Dirac delta functions $\delta(\omega \pm \omega' \pm \omega'')$.